haydmills/thingsyoucandoinsteadofcheckingyourphoneagain/README.md

 If you aren't familiar with Github, you can submit your ideas through this Google Form if you want to add something! https://goo.gl/forms/iD1Mtebs74seUX9p1

+Art
+- do a paint by numbers
+- sketch or draw something
+- color in a coloring book

+Communication
+- write a letter to a family member or close friend

+DIY
+- build a treehouse
+- build a birdhouse

 Outside
 - go for a run
 - go for a hike